Car Door Won’t Open From Inside Or Outside? Here’s The Fix

 After an accident, you’ll have many things to think about.
 Your locks might be the last thing on your mind, but they could be damaged or broken.

-Sadly, your keys will be useless in this situation.
-The only option you have is to get a new car door.
+Unfortunately, your keys will be useless in this predicament.
+The sole alternative you have is to acquire a new car door.

 Issues With Your Door Handle